-The IRB Authorization Agreement (IAA) must set forth University of Montana's FWA number and, for Research subject to federal regulations, the FWA of the other party to the Agreement.
+The IRB Authorization Agreement (IAA) must set forth the University of Montana's FWA number and, for Research subject to federal regulations, the FWA of the other party to the Agreement.
 The IAA should identify by title respective Pls, sponsorship, and the Human Subjects Research scope of the IAA.
 The IAA should clearly state which party is relying on the other for IRB review, and how the relying party will be kept informed of the reviewing IRB's actions.
-Further details should be included in an appropriate template for use by the UM IRB and IO.
+Further details should be included in an appropriate template for use by the UM IRB.

 The University of Montana shall facilitate communication with the relying institution about UM IRB actions on the Human Subjects Research that is subject to the IAA, in accordance with its specific provisions.